 December 24, 2015

-Enjoy Christmas on Saturn with one of the most cosmic seasonal 7″s ever recorded.
+Enjoy Christmas on Saturn with this cosmic seasonal 7″.

 In a discography that spans over 125 albums and 750 compositions there are bound to be a few outliers.
 None perhaps more so that the truly bizarre, wonderfully catchy doo-wop Christmas single written by Ra for an unidentified male vocal quartet called The Qualities and released on his El Saturn record label in 1960.
 Here’s how one of the strangest Christmas singles of all time came to pass.